DPDK/dpdk/doc/guides/linux_gsg/sys_reqs.rst

 *   libarchive: for some unit tests using tar to get their resources.

-*   jansson: to compile and use the telemetry library.

 *   libelf: to compile and use the bpf library.

 For poll-mode drivers, the additional dependencies for each driver can be